FetzenRndy/GtaRagePlugins/README.md

 #### Problems?

-Please open a Issue ticket with the logs of the Game, the used version of the Plugin and if you can a picture of your GTA - lspdfr - Rage and Plugins folder.
+If you are a "User" of the plugin open a discussion on the mod's page.

-#### Want to Contribute ?
+Should I not respond to that support-request feel free to open an Issue here.

-I will be more than Happy if you have a Idea or found a bug you have a solution for and want to contribute the code yourself, just some stuff:
+If you are a Developer feel free to open an Issue.

-What you will need:
+#### Getting Started Developing

-- A legal copy of GTA (For Testing),
+Since the license of the RagePluginHook prohibits the inclusion of the built binary, I can not upload it to github.
-- The Rage Plugin Hook,
+This means if you want to get started developing, you need to download and copy the sdk into the `/sdk/` folder.

-- Probably LSPDFR,
+Instructions to do so can be found in the `/sdk/` folder.

-- C# knowlege,
+#### Contributions

-- Visual Studio
+If you want to contribute feel free to raise issues and make pull requests.

-To Contribute, you can open a Pull request at any time, and please comment and Test your Code.
-Thanks.
+Make sure to follow the instructions above.